Brighton Corporation Tramways

 Brighton Corporation Tramways conductor Sonny Cook

 Conductor Sonny Cook with later-period uniform, taken in the late 1920s/ early 1930s.
-The new cap badge incorporated the employee number and grade letter, in this case a 'C' for conductor.
+The new cap badge incorporated the employee number and a grade letter, in this case a 'C' for conductor.
 With thanks to his nephew, Eric Cook.

 Brighton Corporation Tramways conductor's cap badge